Hongweihuo-Lab/CIndex/README.md

 By entering different commands after –z, you can enter different operating modes.
 The operation modes include: build, bindex, cr, lr, er, efq, which correspond to the construction of compressed indexes, reads counting, reads positioning, reads extraction, and fastq extraction, respectively.
 ### Index Construction
-Create the compressed file of the FASTQ file, and then establish the index structure corresponding to the compressed file.
+Create the compressed index of the FASTQ file.
 The command to create a FASTQ compressed file is:

 | Command | Description |